brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Content pieces
 ==============

-The content piece report is part of `content tracking
-<https://matomo.org/docs/content-tracking/>`_.
-The widget displays the pieces,
-impressions and interaction rate of the content the visitors viewed and interacted with.
+The content piece report is part of `content tracking`_.
+The widget displays the pieces, impressions and interaction rate of the content the visitors viewed and interacted with.

 .. figure:: /Images/WidgetContentPieces.png